mist64/cbmbus_doc/7 JiffyDOS.md

 JiffyDOS is a significant improvement to Standard Serial, and it can be rightly considered the de-fact successor to it.
 Nevertheless, there are a few points that can be critisized.

-## No formal specification
+## Timing

 No official formal specification of JiffyDOS has ever been released.
-Modern JiffyDOS-compatible projects such as SD2IEC and [open-roms](https://github.com/MEGA65/open-roms) had to reverse-engineer the protocols from either reverse-engineering the code or analyzing the data on the wires.
+Modern JiffyDOS-compatible projects such as SD2IEC and [open-roms](https://github.com/MEGA65/open-roms) had to reconstruct the protocols from either reverse-engineering the code or analyzing the data on the wires.

-This would be no problem for a protocol like the original IEEE-488: All signals are used as triggers, so the other bus participants can do their next steps.
-With JiffyDOS, a lot is timing-based, so the required timing has to be reconstructed by counting instructions in the implementations.
+This would be no problem for a protocol like the original IEEE-488: All signals are used as triggers, so the other bus participants can do continue with the next steps.
+With JiffyDOS, most of the protocol is timing-based, so the required timing has to be reconstructed by counting instructions in the implementations – but this is still tricky.

-We could consider the C64 and 1541 implementations the reference implementations, but this does come with problems.
+### Timing Windows

-In the timing tables, the hold times on byte send are usually 7 µs, and on byte receive, they are 1 µs: if the host puts data on a wire, it has to hold it for 7 µs for the device to be able to read it, but if the device puts data on a wire, it only has to hold it for 1 µs.
+To illustrate this, let's look at a detail in the timing tables above: The hold times on a byte send are usually 7 µs, and on a byte receive, they are 1 µs: if the host puts data on a wire, it has to hold it for 7 µs for the device to be able to read it, but if the device puts data on a wire, it only has to hold it for 1 µs.
 Why is this?

-Let's look at an example of the C64 sending data to the 1541.
-It sets the "Go" signal for a certain amount of time.
-Then let's assume it puts new data onto the bus every 20 µs, counting from the beginning of the "Go" signal, and it holds the wire with the data for a certain amount of time as well.
+Let's investigate this with a more generic example of the C64 sending data to the 1541.
+It sets the *Go* signal for a certain amount of time.
+Then let's assume it puts new data onto the bus every 20 µs (for simpler numbers), counting from the beginning of the *Go* signal, and then holds the wire with the data for a certain amount of time as well.

 The 1541 runs at 1 Mhz, and the C64 runs pretty close to 1 MHz.
 The minimal loop for the 1541 to detect the signal looks like this: